PrajwalpGM256/temp1/README.md

 Use the [diamonds dataset](https://ggplot2.tidyverse.org/reference/diamonds.html) to answer the questions below.
 You can get the data directly from the "data-raw" directory in the [ggplot2 github repo](https://github.com/tidyverse/ggplot2/).

-## Question 1

-Visualize the relationship between "price" and "carat" and comment on the type of model that might be appropriate for modeling their relationship.

-## Solution

 ### Run below command to download the data.